 Also, the higher number of IP addresses indicates that a provider has more subnets.

 Locations are closely related to the pool’s size.
 Providers that offer thousands or sometimes millions of IPs, usually provide a country and city-level targeting too.
 In some cases, having an option to choose proxies from specific locations, is essential.
-For example, if you want to avoid Craigslist’s geo-blocks (check the list of the top Craigslist proxy providers) or get local data from Google.
+For example, if you want to avoid Craigslist’s geo-blocks or get local data from Google (check the ultimate list of best proxy providers for Google).
 However, some smaller providers don’t let customers choose the location of a proxy.

 When choosing a proxy provider, it’s important to learn what proxy setup you’ll receive.
 Will you get access to a dashboard?
 Will you receive a list of IPs?
 Whatever the answer is, keep in mind that the setup determines what you as a customer will have to do before starting to use newly bought proxies.